 As PFI moved through the construction of this complex, it created several related services to increase independence for people with disabilities.
 These services now include Recreation, Transportation, Systems Advocacy, and Information and Referral.

 PFI also designed and constructed an innovative Shared Living House where five people with disabilities live independently without physical assistance or supervision.

-PFI then constructed a 48-unit complex in Hamilton, a 56-unit complex Lawrence Township, a 52-unit complex in the City of Trenton (which it does not own or manage), a 60-unit complex in Woodstown, Salem County, a 72-unit complex in Hopewell Township, Mercer County, 72 units in Toms River, Ocean County, 72 units in Westampton, Burlington County, 72 units in West Windsor, Mercer county, and 72 units in Gibbsboro, Camden County, and 72 units in Robbinsville, Mercer County.
+PFI then constructed a 48-unit complex in Hamilton, a 56-unit complex Lawrence Township, a 52-unit complex in the City of Trenton (which it does not own or manage), a 60-unit complex in Woodstown, Salem County, a 72-unit complex in Hopewell Township, Mercer County, 72 units in Toms River, Ocean County, 72 units in Westampton, Burlington County, 72 units in West Windsor, Mercer County, 72 units in Gibbsboro, Camden County, and 72 units in Robbinsville, Mercer County.